eejyin/eejyin.github.io/backdoor/README.md

 ---
 layout: page
-title: Documents
+title: Backdoor
 description: >
-  Here you should be able to find everything you need to know to accomplish the most common tasks when blogging with Hydejack.
+  This is my personal secret space.
+If you visit here by accident, please leave now and the system will report to me if you play any tricks.
-hide_description: true
+hide_description: false
 sitemap: false
 permalink: /backdoor/
 comments: false